List of The Ultraman characters: Empire of Heller

 The Empire of Heller (ヘラー帝国, Herā Teikoku) is an empire established by Heller and other 3,000 like-minded Ultra family who became Heller People after abusing the Ultra-mind for immortality instead of an Ultraman form.
-10,000 years later, the Empire invaded U-40 and attempted to target Earth for Ultraman Jonias and the battleship Ultria.
+10,000 years later, the Empire invaded U-40 and attempted to target Earth for Ultraman Joneus and the battleship Ultria.
 Aside from his fellow U-40 brethren, the Empire also had membership of aliens from other races and different kinds of monsters.
 When planning attacks on Earth, a portion of the fleet were led by Roigar resided on one of Saturn's moons and set up the Titan Base (タイターン基地, Taitān Kichi).

 Following the death of Gedon, the Empire of Heller sent an all out attack on Earth to destroy any remaining humans.
 This caused the SDS to disobey the Earth Self Defense Army in joining the U-Fleet to destroy the Titan Base and made their way to U-40, delivering a counterattack on Heller City (ヘラーシティ, Herā Shiti).
 The death of Heller and resurrection of the President cemented the group's defeat as the U-Fleet regained their home world.